sbeus/adi-demo/README.md

 Follow the steps below to work through the provided examples:

-1. `cd adi-demo` (move to package root; following commands are relative to this directory)
+1. `cd adi-demo` (moves to package root; following commands are relative to this directory)

 1. `scripts/setup demo1` (creates demo directory and provides script for setting up environment)